rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 \hline
 Root Mean Square Error (RMSE) & $\sqrt{\frac{1}{n}\sum_{i=1}^{n}(\hat(y_i) - y_i)^2}$ \\
 \hline
-Mean Percentage Error (MAE) & $\frac{1}{n}\sum_{i=1}^{n}\frac{(y_i-\hat{y_i})}{y_i}$ \\
+Mean Percentage Error (MAPE) & $\frac{1}{n}\sum_{i=1}^{n}\frac{(y_i-\hat{y_i})}{y_i}$ \\
 \hline
 \end{tabular}
 \end{table}
 ```

-To report performance, the most basic method is to perform *hold-out* validation and to do that we split the  data to 80/20 split for training and testing or 60/20/20 for training/validation/testing.
-The other approach to evaluate the performance of the model using cross-validation.
-As discussed in \cite{rafferty2023forecasting}, the traditional k-fold cross-validation technique is not suitable for time series data because it shuffles the data randomly and does not take into account the temporal structure of the data.
-Instead, time series cross-validation methods like forward chaining or rolling-origin cross validation which is similar to k-fold cross-validation but maintains the temporal order of the data.
-In this research study we will explore the hold-out validation, k-fold and forward chaining cross-validation technique to evaluate the performance of the models.
-We will determine the MAE, RMSE and MAPE to evaluate the performance of the models on the test data.
+The most basic method to report performance is to perform hold-out validation.
+To do that, we split the data into 80/20 split for training and testing and 60/20/20 for training/validation/testing—the other approach to evaluate the model's performance using cross-validation.
+As discussed in \cite{rafferty2023forecasting}, the traditional k-fold cross-validation technique is unsuitable for time series data because it shuffles the data randomly and does not consider the temporal structure of the data.
+Instead, time series cross-validation methods like forward chaining or rolling-origin cross-validation are like k-fold cross-validation but maintain the data's temporal order.
+In this research study, we will explore the hold-out validation, k-fold and forward chaining cross-validation techniques to evaluate the performance of the models.
+We will determine the MAE, RMSE, and MAPE to assess the performance of the models based on the test data.

 # Material and Methods

 ## Software

-Primary software used for analysis and model build is Python.
-We have used extensive set of python libraries.
-List of libraries used are,
+The primary software used for analysis and model build is Python.
+We have used an extensive set of Python libraries.
+The list of libraries used is as follows,

 \begin{itemize}
   \item holidays - Derive public holidays in NSW